 FNLP benefits so far:

-- $245 million in PTP construction contracts awarded to FNLP member businesses (65% of total)
+- $245 million in PTP construction contracts have been awarded to FNLP member businesses (65% of total).

-- $81 million in construction expenditures to First Nations contractors
+- $81 million in construction expenditures have been sourced from First Nations contractors.

-- $15 million in financial payments to FNLP members
+- $15 million in benefit agreement payments have been made to FNLP members.

 - On the Liquefied Natural Gas plant, approximately 85% of the construction spending to date has been awarded to Haisla Nation businesses.